Oregon State Police

 About the Oregon State Police

-The operator of the Dodge (Poole) was declared deceased at the scene.
+The operator of the Subaru (Mendoza) and passenger, Humberta Hernandez Hernandez (43) unknown residence, were declared deceased at the scene.

-The highway was impacted for approximately six hours during the on-scene investigation.
+The highway was impacted for approximately six hours during the on-scene investigation by OSP’s Collision Reconstruction Unit.

 # # #

-OSP was assisted by the Linn County Sheriff's Office and ODOT.
+OSP was assisted by the Douglas County Sheriff's Office and ODOT.

 # # #

-The operator of the Nissan (Figuerou-Ayala) and passenger, a male juvenile, were declared deceased at the scene.
+The operator of the vehicle (Johnson) was declared deceased at the scene.

-OSP was assisted by Boardman Fire, Irrigon Fire, Morrow County Sheriff's Office, and ODOT.
+OSP was assisted by the Douglas County Sheriff's Office and North Douglas Fire.

 # # #

-The operator of the BMW (M. Dorsett) and passenger, Claire Elise Kidd Dorsett (31) of Redmond (WA), were declared deceased at the scene.
+The operator of the Toyota (Davis) was declared deceased at the scene.

-The highway was impacted for approximately six hours during the on-scene investigation.
-The cause of the crash is currently under investigation and no further information is available for release at this time.
+The roadway was impacted for approximately three hours during the on-scene investigation.
+The cause of the crash is under investigation.

 # # #

-The highway was impacted for approximately four hours during the on-scene investigation.
-The cause of the crash is under investigation at this time and no further information is available for release.
+The highway was impacted for approximately 2.5 hours during the on-scene investigation.
+The cause of the crash is under investigation.

-OSP was assisted by the Hood River County Sheriff's Office and ODOT.
+OSP was assisted by the Jackson County Sheriff's Office and ODOT.

 # # #